Leveraging Latent Features for Local Explanations: Abstract

 \section{Abstract}

-Explaining decisions of deep neural networks is a hot research topic with applications in medical imaging, video surveillance, and self driving cars.
-Many methods have been proposed in literature to explain these decisions by identifying relevance of different pixels, limiting the types of explanations possible.
-In this paper, we propose a method that can generate contrastive explanations for such data where we not only highlight aspects that are in themselves sufficient to justify the classification by the deep model, but also new aspects which if added will change the classification.
-In order to move beyond the limitations of previous explanations, our key contribution is how we define "addition" for such rich data in a formal yet humanly interpretable way that leads to meaningful results.
-This was one of the open questions laid out in \cite{CEM}, which proposed a general framework for creating (local) contrastive explanations for deep models, but is limited to simple use cases such as black/white images.
-We showcase the efficacy of our approach on three diverse image data sets (faces, skin lesions, and fashion apparel) in creating intuitive explanations that are also quantitatively superior compared with other state-of-the-art interpretability methods.
-A thorough user study with 200 individuals asks how well the various methods are understood by humans and demonstrates which aspects of contrastive explanations are most desirable.
+As the application of deep neural networks proliferates in numerous areas such as medical imaging, video surveillance, and self driving cars, the need for explaining the decisions of these models has become a hot research topic, both at the global and local level.
+Locally, most explanation methods have focused on identifying relevance of features, limiting the types of explanations possible.
+In this paper, we investigate a new direction by leveraging latent features to generate contrastive explanations; predictions are explained not only by highlighting aspects that are in themselves sufficient to justify the classification, but also by new aspects which if added will change the classification.
+The key contribution of this paper lies in how we add features to rich data in a formal yet humanly interpretable way that leads to meaningful results.
+Our new definition of "addition" uses latent features to move beyond the limitations of previous explanations and resolve an open question laid out in Dhurandhar, et. al. (2018), which creates local contrastive explanations but is limited to simple datasets such as grayscale images.
+The strength of our approach in creating intuitive explanations that are also quantitatively superior to other methods is demonstrated on three diverse image datasets (skin lesions, faces, and fashion apparel).
+A user study with 200 participants further exemplifies the benefits of contrastive information, which can be viewed as complementary to other state-of-the-art interpretability methods.